samjulien/blog/_posts/2018-04-24-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 Although the last alternative requires you to have Docker installed in your development machine, this is the best option for the development phase because it allows you to have multiple MongoDB instances at the same time in the same machine.
 So, if you don't have Docker already installed locally, head to [the Docker Community download page](https://www.docker.com/community-edition) and follow the instructions for your OS.

+> **Note:** In the next article, you will create an MLab account to use a reliable and globally available instance of MongoDB.
+Don't worry, as any other service used in this series, MLab provides a free tier that is more than enough for this series.

 After installing it, you can trigger a new MongoDB instance with the following command:

 ```bash